sudharsh/cloudcraft/README.md

     list keys|instances - Lists the keys and the instances.

-TODO
+TODO for 0.2
 -

-- Implement EC2 scaling to save costs
+- Store metadata on cloud as well
-- plugin management
+- Improved plugin management
 - Manage multiple instances of minecraft_server.jar
 - More documentation
 - Test cases